jaredkrinke/log/content/posts/static-site-generators/smallest-scripting-language.md

 | Tcl | Tcl | 1700 KB |
 | MicroPython | Python | ? |

 Note: I didn't actually build MicroPython myself because its source code is > 100 MB (!).
 The homepage claims a 256 KB binary size, but I can't confirm that figure.
+I also didn't build mruby since it seemed to require Ruby for bootstrapping.

 # Analysis
 ## Lua
-An impressive showing by Lua!
+An impressive showing by Lua, considering this includes the full (albeit still small) standard library!
 I have numerous complaints with Lua (conflating arrays with dictionaries, verbose syntax, and, yes, one-based indexing), but Lua's tiny code size is amazing!
 Even throwing in JIT compilation (via [LuaJIT](https://luajit.org/)) and parsing expression grammars (via [LPeg](https://www.inf.puc-rio.br/~roberto/lpeg/)), the binary is still tiny.

 **Honestly, Lua's "bang for your buck" is going to be hard to beat.** No wonder it's so popular!

+## zForth
+Not surprising (given Forth's minimalist roots), but zForth is the smallest embeddable scripting language.
+Unfortuantely for me, despite how much I admire Forth's minimalism, I haven't to date been able to rewire my brain to comfortably read and write concatenative languages. **If I was working on a microcontroller with only a few kilobytes of RAM ([or a Commodore 64](../vintage-computing/blazin-forth.md)), I would happily use Forth**.
+But, for now, I'm lucky enough to assume the presence of an operating system, text editor, and (at least) tens of megabytes of RAM, so I will ashamedly pass on zForth.

+## Lox
+Despite knowing about Wren, I didn't think to include Lox (by the same author) in my original research.
+Somehow it manages to be smaller than even the smallest Scheme!
+Unfortunately, as far as I can tell, the only reason it manages to be so tiny is that it has essentially no standard library--just a single `clock()` function.
+Regardless, the tiny VM is impressive, so if you really need a minimal scripting language and you're comfortable building your own standard library, Lox could be promising.

 ## TinyScheme
 The only embeddable language implementation that handily beats Lua in terms of code size is TinyScheme.
 Unfortunately, the ecosystem for TinyScheme is practically nonexistent--it's not even mentioned in [the big list of Scheme implementations on scheme.org](https://get.scheme.org/)! **There *is* an interesting runtime for TinyScheme named [TSION](http://www.geonius.com/software/tsion/) that is based on an I/O event loop that ends up around 280 KB in total**.
 Honestly, that's impressive enough that I should try building something with it.